C + G TEAM

 Outside of work, Rebecca has also brought her architectural background in to personal projects as well.
 In 2011 they worked together again to design and build a teardrop trailer that they then used to travel across the country before setting back in the Berkshires where they both grew up.
 She also is a member of the Egremont Historical Commission and enjoys working on husband’s family dairy farm and with his malting business.

-Brian and his wife Chelsea recently settled in the Berkshires after spending the prior 12 years living in Boston.
-They began the new chapter in their lives by designing and helping construct their own home with the help of family and friends.
-They look forward to exploring the picturesque towns of the Berkshires, getting to know their new community, and finding great outdoor activities with their dog Bergen.
+Brian and his wife Chelsea recently settled in the Berkshires after spending the previous 12 years living in Boston.
+They began this new chapter of their lives by designing and helping construct their own home with the help of family and friends.
+Shortly after settling into the house, they welcomed their daughter, Emma, into the family.
+They look forward to exploring the picturesque towns of the Berkshires, getting to know their new community, and finding great outdoor activities with their dog, Bergen.